International Pet Travel: Why It’s More Than Booking a Flight

 Animal Welfare Must Be Designed Into the Journey

-International travel can be physically and emotionally demanding for animals, especially on long-haul or multi-leg routes.
+International travel can be physically and emotionally demanding for pets, especially on long-haul or multi-leg routes.
 Welfare cannot be assumed.

 Responsible international pet travel considers: